erizov/Professor/semester_08/lecture_48_documentation/user_guides/school.en.md

 ## Simple Explanation

-User Guides is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+User Guides is an algorithm used to solve specific problems in computer science.

 ## Where It's Used